-&lt;sup>1 Means the councillor should always consult the Monitoring Officer before taking a decision on whether or not to disclose confidential information
+1 Means the councillor should always consult the Monitoring Officer before taking a decision on whether or not to disclose confidential information

 - (c) must have regard to any applicable Local Authority Code of Publicity made under the Local Government Act 1986. - 6.
 (1) When reaching decisions on any matter you must have regard to any relevant advice provided to you by the Council's Chief Finance Officer or Monitoring Officer where that officer is acting pursuant to their statutory duties. - (2) You must give reasons for all decisions in accordance with any statutory requirements and any reasonable additional requirements imposed by the Council. - 7.
 If you are the subject of a complaint, you have a duty to cooperate with any investigation and to respond promptly and comply with any reasonable requests from the Investigating Officer for such things as interviews, comments on draft meeting/ interview notes or the provision of information necessary for the conduct of an investigation. - 8.
 You must not make trivial, politically motivated, or malicious allegations of misconduct against other councillors. - 9.
-In addition to compliance with this Code of Conduct, you are also expected to comply with: - (i) the relevant requirements of the Protocol on Councillor/Officer Relations, the Social Media Guidance for Councillors, and the Probity In Planning Councillors' Handbook, and - (ii) any reasonable request by the Council that you complete a related party transaction disclosure
+In addition to compliance with this Code of Conduct, you are also expected to comply with: - (i) the relevant requirements of the Protocol on Councillor/Officer Relations, and the Social Media Policy. - (ii) any reasonable request by the Council that you complete a related party transaction disclosure